 The Message of Jesus: Why Would Anyone Want to Be a Christian?

 In several nations, it is illegal to become a Christian.
 But people become Christians anyway — despite penalties and even threats of death.
 Thousands of believers are killed each year, yet more people become Christians.
 Christianity can spread even when it is persecuted.
 That is the way Christianity started — Jesus was killed as a political criminal.
-In the first 200 years after his death, thousands of Christians were killed as the Roman Empire tried to exterminate this new faith.
+In the first 200 years after his death, thousands of Christians were killed as the Roman Empire tried to eliminate this new faith.

 Millions of people become Christians each year.
 Scientists, farmers, historians, and clerks — people from all walks of life — become Christians.
 Why?
-This article gives several reasons.
+This article gives six reasons.
 You can see whether any of them make sense to you.

 1. The teachings of Jesus